Ladle transfer car

-A ladle transfer car is a material handling tool which is used in foundries.
-The car carries a metal ladle, typically torpedo-shaped (with two pointed ends), from one location to another for processing molten metal.
+A ladle transfer car is a material handling vehicle used in foundries.
+The railway car carries a metal ladle, typically torpedo-shaped (with two pointed ends), from one location to another for processing molten metal.
 It can also be called a molten steel transporter, a torpedo car, a bottle car, or a Tundish transfer car.

-The ladle is placed on a rail car but can be removed to pour out the molten metal.
+The ladle is placed on a railway car, but can be removed to allow the molten metal to be poured out.